Palm Beach County may use eminent domain to expand Royal Palm Beach Boulevard

 "You hate that they're going to take your property because you don't want the values to go down," Robert Rubino said.

 The project is scheduled for the next fiscal year at a cost of $6 million.
-We've reached out to the county for comment.
-The item could be discussed at the commissioner's meeting Tuesday.
+WPTV asked the county to comment.
+The item could be discussed at Tuesday's commission meeting.